 If you find similar buds at nodes that are higher up on the main stalk, they are undoubtedly not corn plant tillers.
 They are called ear shoots and differ from tillers with shorter ears and leaves, and the stalk ends in an ear rather than a tassel.

 Tillers on corn are generally a sign that the corn is growing in favorable conditions.
 However, tillers sometimes develop after an injury to the main stalk early in the growing season.
 Hail, frost, insects, wind, or damage caused by tractors, humans, or deer may all result in the formation of tillers.
 Usually, the tillers don’t have enough time to develop into mature ears before the weather turns and frost kills them.
 Sometimes, however, they will make it to maturity and an extra little bounty of corn may be harvested.

 With favorable conditions — ample light, water, and nutrients, tillers form because the corn has surplus energy to foster tiller development.
 Tillers are usually formed later in the growing season and don’t usually become ears of corn, key word — usually.
 Generally, because they are so late, they are “forced” out by the competitive maturing ears.
 Sometimes though, if conditions are just right, you may end up with a bonus ear of corn.

 Tillers appear to have no adverse effect on corn; in fact, as mentioned above, you might possibly get an additional ear or two.

-Because tillers are also referred to as suckers and most of us remove suckers from plants, the idea is to remove them.
-Should you be removing sucker from corn plants?
+Since tillers are also referred to as suckers and most of us remove suckers from plants, the idea is to remove them.
+Should you be removing suckers from corn plants?
 There doesn’t seem to be any reason to remove them.
 They aren’t harming the plant and natural selection may do the work for you.

 Also, if you try to prune them, you risk causing damage to the main stalk, which can open it to insects or disease.
 Better to be safe than sorry and just leave the corn tillers alone.